M0gos/Entropie_Simulation/README.md

-project about entropie simulation on normal distribution
+project about entropie simulation on normal distribution using python and numpy